18 Causal mechanisms

 A widely cited case of successful causal inference is John Snow’s work on cholera.
 As there are many excellent accounts of Snow’s work, we will focus on the barest details.
 As discussed in Freedman (2009, p.
 339), “John Snow was a physician in Victorian London.
 In 1854, he demonstrated that cholera was an infectious disease, which could be prevented by cleaning up the water supply.
 The demonstration took advantage of a natural experiment.
 A large area of London was served by two water companies.
 The Southwark and Vauxhall company distributed contaminated water, and households served by it had a death rate ‘between eight and nine times as great as in the houses supplied by the Lambeth company,’ which supplied relatively pure water.”
 But there was much more to Snow’s work than the use of a convenient natural experiment.
 First, Snow’s reasoning (much of which was surely done before “the arduous task of data collection” began) was about the mechanism through which cholera spread.
 Existing theory suggested “odors generated by decaying organic material.”
 Snow reasoned qualitatively that such a mechanism was implausible.
 Instead, drawing on his medical knowledge and the facts at hand, Snow conjectured that “a living organism enters the body, as a contaminant of water or food, multiplies in the body, and creates the symptoms of the disease.
 Many copies of the organism are expelled with the dejecta, contaminate water or food, then infect other victims” (Freedman, 2009, p.
 342).

 With a hypothesis at hand, Snow then needed to collect data to prove it.
 His data collection involved a house-to-house survey in the area surrounding the Broad Street pump operated by Southwark and Vauxhall.
 As part of his data collection, Snow needed to account for anomalous cases (such as the brewery workers who drank beer, not water).
-It is important to note that this qualitative reasoning and diligent data collection were critical elements in establishing (to a modern reader) the “as if” random nature of the treatment assignment mechanism provided by the Broad Street pump.
+It is important to note that such qualitative reasoning and diligent data collection were critical elements in establishing (to a modern reader) the “as if” random nature of the treatment assignment mechanism provided by the Broad Street pump.
 Snow’s deliberate methods contrast with a shortcut approach, which would have been to argue that in his data he had a natural experiment.

 Another important feature of this example is that widespread acceptance of Snow’s hypothesis did not occur until compelling evidence of the precise causal mechanism was provided.
 “However, widespread acceptance was achieved only when Robert Koch isolated the causal agent (Vibrio cholerae, a comma-shaped bacillus) during the Indian epidemic of 1883” (Freedman, 2009, p.
 342).
 Only once persuasive evidence of a plausible mechanism was provided (i.e., direct observation of micro-organisms now known to cause the disease) did Snow’s ideas become widely accepted.